tanqiu98/2G-GCN/README.md

 editing the files, just run `python train.py`.

 ## Test the Model
-Examples on MPHOI-72: when you get pre-trained models for all subject groups, you can get the cross-validation result by:

-> python -W ignore predict.py --pretrained_model_dir ./outputs/mphoi/2G-GCN/hs512_e40_bs8_lr0.0001_0.1_Subject14 --cross_validate
+Examples on MPHOI-72: when you get pre-trained models for all subject groups, you can get the cross-validation result by `python -W ignore predict.py --pretrained_model_dir ./outputs/mphoi/2G-GCN/hs512_e40_bs8_lr0.0001_0.1_Subject14 --cross_validate`.

 ## Citation
 If you use our code or data, please cite: